la-quinton/backtester/README.md

 Trading Strategy Backtester Written in Python

-How It Is Made
+Quinton La

-Tech Used: Python, specifically using the pandas and backtrader libraries.
+Built With: Python, specifically using the pandas and backtrader libraries.

+Files:
+data_miner.py: used to retrieve historical pricing data and output this data as a .csv file.

+backtester.py: the

+tools.py: